 8. When ready to cook, fill a large pan with oil, so that it comes about a third of the way up the side.
 Heat the oil to roughly 170°C. You can test whether it's ready by dropping a cube of bread into the hot oil.
 It should float to the top and turn golden in 1 min.

 9. Cook the eggs 2 at a time, for 7 mins, turning them once or twice.
 They should be golden brown and crispy with the meat cooked through.
 Lift them out onto a kitchen paper-lined plate.
 Repeat with the remaining 2 eggs.
-Serve the chorizo scotch eggs warm with plenty of mustard.
+Serve the chorizo scotch eggs warm with mustard.

 10. Oh Crumbs